Nutrition and Wellness · · 19 min read

 • Possible cardiovascular issues

-Experts, like Dr. Mohit Khera, emphasize that understanding when should you start TRT is crucial, as a comprehensive evaluation is necessary before beginning treatment, given that a deficiency in male hormones can profoundly impact your health and well-being.
+Experts, like Dr. Mohit Khera, emphasize that understanding symptoms is crucial, as a proper assessment is necessary before beginning treatment, given that a deficiency in male hormones can profoundly impact your well-being.

-Real-life experiences from patients highlight the mixed outcomes of TRT.
-While many share stories of revitalized energy and , others may face challenges like mood swings or disrupted sleep patterns.
+Real-life experiences from patients highlight the benefits of TRT.
+While many share stories of revitalized energy and improved mood, others may face challenges like mood swings or disrupted sleep patterns.
 This underscores the need for consistent monitoring during TRT to ensure safety and effectiveness.
-Maintaining hormone levels within a healthy range is essential to minimize risks and maximize benefits.
+Maintaining hormone levels within a healthy range is essential to maximize benefits.

 Recent statistics show that hormone prescriptions have surged, with many men receiving therapy without meeting the necessary deficiency criteria.
-This trend emphasizes the importance of thorough evaluations by healthcare providers, including two separate blood tests to confirm low hormone levels before deciding when should you start TRT.
-In 2023, the FDA updated testosterone product labeling to remove the cardiovascular risk warning, reflecting a growing understanding of TRT's risks.
-Open communication with your healthcare provider is vital to weigh the benefits against the risks, taking into account your unique health history and lifestyle.
+This trend emphasizes the importance of thorough evaluations by healthcare providers, including two separate blood tests to confirm low testosterone levels before deciding on treatment.
+In 2023, the FDA updated guidelines to remove the cardiovascular risk warning, reflecting a growing understanding of TRT's risks.
+Open communication with your doctor is vital to weigh the benefits against the risks, taking into account your unique health history and lifestyle.
 Additionally, consider lifestyle changes like diet and exercise as a first step before exploring TRT.

 The central node represents TRT, with branches showing the benefits and risks.
 Each benefit and risk is listed under its respective category, helping you weigh the positives against the negatives.